mohyaz11/OptimumSetupBook/manuscript/Workers.md

 ## Workers

 Adding workers to a worker pool is just like adding a deployment target to an environment.
-At the time of this writing, only three types of deployment targets are supported with worker pools, polling tentacles, listening tentacles and SSH targets.
-It is the same tentacle you have always installed on a VM.
+At the time of this writing, only three types of deployment targets are supported with worker pools, polling Tentacles, listening Tentacles and SSH targets.
+It is the same Tentacle you have always installed on a VM.
 The primary difference is how it is registered with the Octopus Deploy server.

-The form to add a worker is very similar adding a tentacle target.
-The difference in the form is instead of adding the tentacle to an environment and assigning it a role; you attach it to a worker pool.
+The form to add a worker is very similar adding a Tentacle target.
+The difference in the form is instead of adding the Tentacle to an environment and assigning it a role; you attach it to a worker pool.

 ![](images/workers-addworkerpoolform.png)